odeviceblack/sscanf/README.md

 SSCANF_Option(SSCANF_ARGB, 0); // Set 3- and 6-digit colour outputs to `RRGGBBAA` (default).
 ```

-### MATCH_NAME_BEST:
+### MATCH_NAME_FIRST:

-Will return the best match to a name input, instead of the first.
-So if there are players `Bob255` and `Bob7`, and the input is `Bob`, then `Bob7` will always be returned instead of depending on ID order.
+Will return the first match to a name input, instead of the best.
+So if there are players `Bob255` and `Bob7`, and the input is `Bob`, then the result will depend on ID order.
+This matches the old behaviour.

 ### MATCH_NAME_SIMILARITY: